 SPA recommends that the Styrene Environmental, Health, Safety and Distribution Guidelines are adopted by all parties involved in the transfer of styrene, including commercial transaction partners for product swaps, toll or trade agreements along with customer collection arrangements.
 The latter arrangements should adhere to the same distribution safety principles as if conducted by the manufacturing supplier.

-Additional valuable resources on styrene: Styrene Information and Research Center
+Additional valuable resources on styrene: Styrene Information and Research Center unwanted reaction (e.g., polymerisation).

 DEFINITIONS